 Graduate Theological Union

 Greetings of peace.
-As we celebrate the 5th anniversary of the Center for Islamic Studies at the Graduate Theological Union, I would like to extend my deep gratitude for your interest in our work.
-As the founding director of the Center for Islamic Studies, I am enthusiastic about our programs through which students and the general public learn about the richness and diversity of the Islamic tradition.
+I would like to extend my deep gratitude for your interest in the work of the Center for Islamic Studies.
+As the founding director of the Center, I am enthusiastic about our programs through which students and the general public learn about the richness and diversity of the Islamic tradition.
 I’m writing today to ask that you please consider supporting the Center for Islamic Studies with a gift of $10, 25, $50, $100 or more.
 Your gift will:

 - Support the CIS students who study areas as diverse as the works of Imam al-Ghazali, Islamic education in East Africa, mysticism and spirituality, race and gender, political mobilization of Islam, social media and aesthetics, interreligious and intra-religious dialogue.
 CIS offers an M.A. in Islamic Studies and a certificate program.

 - Support religious diversity in the course offerings at the GTU.
 Through CIS, students of all faiths can study Islam and Muslim cultures in a range of courses.
 Topics may include the study of the Foundations of the Islamic Tradition, Muslims in America, Islamic Spirituality, Islamic Art, Islam in the Public Sphere, Women and Gender in Islam, and forthcoming courses on Islam in Africa, and Islam and the Environment.